 - A history of mistreatment as a child

-Also, men are more likely to inflict shaken baby syndrome than are women.
+Also, men are more likely to cause shaken baby syndrome than are women.

-Just a few seconds of shaking an infant can cause irreversible brain damage.
+Even brief shaking of an infant can cause irreversible brain damage.
 Many children affected by shaken baby syndrome die.

 Survivors of shaken baby syndrome may require lifelong medical care for conditions such as: